Multimodal Chain-of-Thought Reasoning in Language Models: Extended Analysis for the Challenge of Multimodal-CoT

-According to our case studies (Section \ref{sec:misleading}), we find that the baseline tends to generate hallucinated rationales.
-We provide further examples as shown in Figure \ref{fig_pre_case2}.
+Based on our case studies (Section 3.2), we have observed a tendency for the baseline model to generate hallucinated rationales.
+Here, we present additional examples to illustrate this phenomenon, as depicted in Figure \ref{fig_pre_case2}.

-\subsection{Two-Stage Training Performance with Different Sizes of LMs.}
+\subsection{Two-Stage Training Performance with Different Sizes of LMs}

-In Section \ref{sec:prelim}, we obverse that incorporating vision features helps generate more effective rationales, thus leading to improved answer accuracy.
-Besides incorporating vision features, it is possible to scale the LM size to mitigate the issue of incorrect rationales.
-Figure \ref{fig_lm_size} shows the answer accuracy with UnifiedQA$_\texttt{Base}$ and UnifiedQA$_\texttt{Large}$.
-When using a larger LM, the accuracy of the baseline (w/o vision features) is boosted.
-The result indicates that scaling the LM is possible to mitigate the issue of incorrect rationales.
-However, the performance is still much inferior to using vision features.
-The result further verifies the effectiveness of our Multimodal-CoT with different sizes of LMs.
+In Section 3, we observed that the inclusion of vision features has a positive impact on the generation of more effective rationales, consequently resulting in improved answer accuracy.
+In addition to incorporating vision features, another approach to addressing the issue of incorrect rationales is to scale the size of the language model (LM).
+Figure \ref{fig_lm_size} showcases the answer accuracy achieved by our two-stage training framework, both with and without the integration of vision features.
+Notably, when employing a larger LM, the baseline accuracy (without vision features) experiences a significant enhancement.
+This finding suggests that scaling the LM size could potentially alleviate the problem of incorrect rationales.
+However, it is crucial to acknowledge that the performance still falls considerably short of utilizing vision features.
+This outcome further validates the effectiveness of our Multimodal-CoT methodology across varying LM sizes.